-- 1. Make sure that the bypass plug is not used in a single pipe installation. - 2.
-Do not use fuel with additives to avoid the possible formation over time of compounds which may deposit between the gear teeth, thus obstructing them. - 3.
-After filling the tank, wait before starting the burner.
-This will give any suspended impurities time to deposit on the bottom of the tank, thus avoiding the possibility that they might be sucked into the pump. - 4.
-On initial commissioning a dry operation is foreseen for a considerable length of time (for example, when there is a long suction line to bleed).
-To avoid damages inject some lubrication oil into the vacuum inlet. - 5.
-Care must be token when installing the pump not to force the pump shaft along its axis or laterally to avoid excessive wear on the joint, noise and overloading the gears. - 6.
-In the A type pump do not force the valve stem and do not use it as lever.
-If the AD pump is used to provide oil to the nozzle, a shut-off valve must be fitted in the nozzle line. - 7.
-Pipes should not contain air pockets.
-The number of junctions should be kept to a minimum as they are a possible source of leakage. - 8.
-Rapid attachment joint should therefore be avoided.
-Always use O-Rings or mechanical seal (copper or aluminium gaskets) junctions if possible. - 9.
-Avoid overtightening: G1/8→15 Nm max.
-G1/4→20 Nm max. - 10.
-Do not use PTFE tape on the suction and return line pipes to avoid the possibility that particles enter circulation.
-These could deposit on the pump filter or the nozzle, reducing efficiency. - 11.
-When junction threads, elbow joints and couplings are sealed with removable glue, avoid excessive quantities, which could enter in the oil ways and damage to the pump could result - 12.
-To clean the filter, unscrew the plug using a 4 mm Allen wrench.
-Remove the cartridge from the unit and extract the inox mesh.
-When reassemble, cartridge must be oriented with the radial hole toward the inlet port.
+1. Make sure that the by-pass plug is not used in a single pipe installation, because the fuel unit will not function properly and damage to the pump and burner motor could result.

+2. Do not use fuel with additives to avoid the possible formation over time of compounds which may deposit between the gear teeth, thus obstructing them.

+3. After filling the tank, wait before starting the burner.
+This will give any suspended impurities time to deposit on the bottom of the tank, thus avoiding the possibility that they might be sucked into the pump.

+4. On initial commissioning a dry operation is foreseen for a considerable length of time (for example, when there is a long suction line to bleed).
+To avoid damages inject some lubrication oil into the vacuum inlet.

+5. Care must be token when installing the pump not to force the pump shaft along its axis or laterally to avoid excessive wear on the joint, noise and overloading the gears.

+6. Pipes should not contain air pockets.
+The number of junctions should be kept to a minimum as they are a possible source of leakage.

+7. Rapid attachment joint should therefore be avoided.
+Always use O-Rings or mechanical seal (copper or aluminium gaskets) junctions if possible.

+8. Avoid overtightening:

+$G1/8" \rightarrow 15 \text{ Nm max.}$ $G1/4" \rightarrow 20 \text{ Nm max.}$

+9. Do not use PTFE tape on the suction and return line pipes to avoid the possibility that particles enter circulation.
+These could deposit on the pump filter or the nozzle, reducing efficiency.

+10. When junction threads, elbow joints and couplings are sealed with removable glue, avoid excessive quantities, which could enter in the oil ways and damage to the pump could result.

+11.To clean the filter remove the cover.
 It must be thoroughly cleaned at least once in a season to ensure correct working of the fuel unit.
-An external filter should always be installed in the suction line upstream of the fuel unit. - 13.
-Make sure the combustion chamber is free of oil or oil vapor before operating the system. - 14.
-Protection against accidental touch of hot coil must be assured by appropriate installation.
+The filter must be mounted with the supporting legs leaned against the pump body.
+If the joint plate between cover and pump housing should be damaged, it must be replaced.
+An external filter should always be installed in the suction line upstream of the fuel unit.

+12. Make sure the combustion chamber is free of oil or oil vapor before operating the system.

+CAUTION: Turn off all power before servicing any part of the system.